rcflorestal/R-Programming/README.md

 and offered by [COUSERA](https://www.coursera.org) Platform.

 ## About this Course
-<div style="text-align: justify"> In this course you will learn how to program in R and how to use R for effective data analysis.
+In this course you will learn how to program in R and how to use R for effective data analysis.
 You will learn how to install and configure software necessary for a statistical programming environment and describe generic programming language concepts as they are implemented in a high-level statistical language.
 The course covers practical issues in statistical computing which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code.
-Topics in statistical data analysis will provide working examples. </div>
+Topics in statistical data analysis will provide working examples.

 ## Syllabus:
 * Week 1: Background, Getting Started, and Nuts & Bolts